apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 		.. deprecated:: 5.0
 			Future versions of Traffic Ops will not support this legacy configuration option, see tls_config: { InsecureSkipVerify: <bool> } instead

+	:key: The "key" query parameter is the certificate's corresponding private key.
 	:log_location_debug: This optional field, if specified, should either be the location of a file to which debug-level output will be logged, or one of the special strings ``"stdout"`` which indicates that STDOUT should be used, ``"stderr"`` which indicates that STDERR should be used or ``"null"`` which indicates that no output of this level should be generated.
 An empty string (``""``) and literally ``null`` are equivalent to ``"null"``.
 Default if not specified is ``"null"``.
 	:log_location_error: This optional field, if specified, should either be the location of a file to which error-level output will be logged, or one of the special strings ``"stdout"`` which indicates that STDOUT should be used, ``"stderr"`` which indicates that STDERR should be used or ``"null"`` which indicates that no output of this level should be generated.
 An empty string (``""``) and literally ``null`` are equivalent to ``"null"``.
 Default if not specified is ``"null"``.
 This field is also used to determine where server profiling statistics are written.
 Assuming ``profiling_enabled`` is ``true`` and ``profiling_location`` is unset, if this field's value is given as a path to a regular file, a file named :file:`profiling` will be written to the same directory containing the profiling information - overwriting any existing files by that name.
 	:log_location_event: This optional field, if specified, should either be the location of a file to which event-level output will be logged, or one of the special strings ``"stdout"`` which indicates that STDOUT should be used, ``"stderr"`` which indicates that STDERR should be used or ``"null"`` which indicates that no output of this level should be generated.
 An empty string (``""``) and literally ``null`` are equivalent to ``"null"``.
 Default if not specified is ``"null"``.